callumhackett/callumhackett.github.io/_posts/2025-06-30-colour-systems.md

 >The incongruous and bizarre nature of our present color names must appear to any thoughtful person.
 Baby blue, peacock blue, Nile green, apple green, lemon yellow, straw yellow, rose pink, heliotrope, royal purple, Magenta, Solferino, plum, and automobile are popular terms, conveying different ideas to different persons and utterly failing to define colors.
 The terms used for a single hue, such as pea green, sea green, olive green, grass green, sage green, evergreen, invisible green, are not to be trusted in ordering a piece of cloth.
 They invite mistakes and disappointment.

-Thus Munsell devised a different colour system that’s still in use today, which can be found everywhere from RGB colour pickers on computers to the science of colour perception, and it was so successful because it’s a _geometry_: rather than specifying colours by name, they are specified them by their quantity of certain attributes (typically hue, chroma and value, or variations on these, such as hue, saturation and lightness).
+Thus Munsell devised a different colour system that’s still in use today, which can be found everywhere from RGB colour pickers on computers to the science of colour perception, and it was so successful because it’s a _geometry_: rather than specifying colours by name, they are specified by quantities of certain attributes (typically hue, chroma and value, or variations on these, such as hue, saturation and lightness).

 {% include image.html image-file="munsell.webp" %}

-This particular chart, with its clear separation of the constituent axes of colour, is the best demonstration of colour as a composite phenomenon, but the fact that it’s a geometry means that it's also possible to represent colour relationships with so-called colour solids — spheres, cones or cubes, whose surfaces mark the limits of what humans can perceive.
-In this, Munsell’s system was anticipated by the 1810 _Farbenkugel_ (colour sphere) of the German artist Philipp Otto Runge:
+The above chart, with its clear separation of the constituent axes of colour, is the best demonstration of colour as a composite phenomenon, but the fact that Munsell's system is a geometry means that it's also possible to represent colour relationships with so-called colour solids — spheres, cones or cubes, whose surfaces are the boundaries of what humans can perceive.
+In this, Munsell was anticipated by the 1810 _Farbenkugel_ (colour sphere) of the German artist Philipp Otto Runge:

-{% include image.html image-file="farbenkugel.webp" image-width="50%" caption="There were earlier attempts to colour solids but Runge’s was the first sphere" %}
+{% include image.html image-file="farbenkugel.webp" image-width="50%" caption="There were earlier attempts at colour solids but Runge’s was the first sphere" %}

 To make a psychologically accurate colour solid, one would need to construct an asymmetrical, pimply ball that would only approximate a sphere, as human eyes don’t respond to light linearly across the visible spectrum.
 For example, when comparing a yellow and blue with equal _physical_ saturation and lightness (as measured by their spectral profiles), people will judge the yellow to be _perceptually_ lighter.